PavanRangani/docs/docs/prd/estate-plan/will.md

 ### System Rule

+- When user add a new Will, that action name is `Add Will`.

 - If `Testamentary Trust(s)` is linked in the `Specific Bequest(s)`, system doesn't allow to delete that `Testamentary Trust(s)`.

 ### UX Rule